zdr1976/YubiKey/README.md

 The `YubiKey` supports the Personal Identity Verification (PIV) card interface specified in `NIST SP 800-73` document `Cryptographic Algorithms and Key Sizes for PIV`.
-PIV enables you to perform `RSA` or `ECC` sign/decrypt operations using a private key stored on the smartcard, through common interfaces like PKCS#11.
+PIV enables you to perform `RSA` or `ECC` sign/decrypt operations using a private key stored on the smart card, through common interfaces like PKCS#11.

 `YubiKey NEO` holds 4 distinct slots for certificates (`YubiKey 4 & 5` holds 24).
 Each of these slots is capable of holding an X.509 certificate, together with